SOURCE / ECONOMY

 Noting that relevant countries are investigating the EU's own "overcapacity" issues, the spokesperson said that under such circumstances, the EU has even less reason to apply double standards.

-The Chinese side believes that if the EU fabricates a new trade tool targeting China under the pretext of "overcapacity," it is essentially an attempt to cover up its own industrial difficulties and to smear and suppress external competition.
-This move will not only damage China-EU economic and trade relations, but also disrupt the stability of global production and supply chains, and will ultimately backfire on Europe's own industrial development.
+If the EU fabricates a new trade tool targeting China under the pretext of "overcapacity," it is essentially an attempt to cover up its own industrial difficulties and to smear and suppress external competition.
+This move will not only damage China-EU economic and trade relations, but also disrupt the stability of global production and supply chains, and it will ultimately backfire on the EU's own industrial development.
 The EU shall bear full responsibility for this, the spokesperson noted.

 "If the EU insists on pushing forward the so-called new tool and adopts discriminatory restrictive measures against Chinese enterprises or products, China will firmly take countermeasures," the spokesperson noted.